Red Klotz: Washington Generals

 Klotz played for the Philadelphia Sphas of the ABL until 1947; the team had beaten the Harlem Globetrotters on more than one occasion.
 He later coached and managed the Sphas.
 In 1953, after playing on several all-star teams against the Trotters during their first international tours, Klotz was approached by Globetrotters owner Abe Saperstein about having his team tour with the Globetrotters and play them on a regular basis.
 Klotz named his new enterprise the Washington Generals, in honor of Dwight D. Eisenhower.
 From 1953 until 1995, the Generals played exhibitions against the Globetrotters, winning only two games and only one recognized by the Trotters, the last in 1971, and losing more than 14,000.

 Klotz played with the team as a point guard until the age of 68.
 At 50 years old, he made the game-winning shot for the New Jersey Reds with three seconds left in their final win.
 "The crowd wanted to kill me," he said.
 In 1995 Klotz "disbanded" the Generals and formed the New York Nationals to take their place, to erase their record and "change their luck".
 The team remained the Nationals until 2007, when they reverted to the "Generals" name.
-The Generals remain a separate organization from the Globetrotters.
+The Generals remained a separate organization from the Globetrotters until 2017, three years after the passing of Klotz.
 Klotz claimed the team still tried to win every game.